telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 where you need to replace _1234_ with a suitable password.

+7. Copy the issued *.PFX file to the client machine where Test Studio uses the proxy server to connect to the Scheduling setup - following the steps of this example outputs a file named _ts-client.PFX_.
+The install option is in the right mouse button context menu.
+Once triggered choose to import the certificate for  __Current User__ store and follow the wizard steps.

+>**Note**
+><br>
+><br>Installing the client certificate adds the issued CA certificate in the __Trusted Root CA__ store and the client certificate in the __Personal__ Store both under __Current User__ certificates.

 ## Reverse Proxy Configuration

 For this example we use nginx for Windows.
 As an alternative you can use any type of reverse proxy configuration